Preregistering Research

 Registries

-Preregistrations are made open in a registry, where they are timestamped upon registration and cannot be changed, although revised versions can be added.
+Preregistrations are openly shared in registries.
+They are timestamped upon registration and cannot be altered, although revised versions can be added.

-Where to register your research will depend on a number of factors, including your discipline and the type of study being conducted.
+Which registry to use will depend on several factors, including your discipline and the type of study being conducted.

 Prominent multidisciplinary registries include: